 About

-I’m an artist and academic from Cavan, Ireland, currently serving as a lecturer in Creative Media at Dundalk Institute of Technology, and Co-Director of DkIT’s Creative Arts Research Centre.
+I’m an interdisciplinary artist and academic from Cavan, Ireland, serving as a lecturer in Creative Media at Dundalk Institute of Technology, and Co-Director of DkIT’s Creative Arts Research Centre.

 I hold a PhD from Trinity College Dublin (School of Computer Science and Statistics, and Digital Arts and Humanities programmes), an MA in Learning and Teaching from DkIT, an MA in Interactive Media from the University of Limerick, a BDes (Hons) in Digital Media from LYIT, and an NDip in Design Communications also from LYIT / ATU Donegal.

-I’m Co-President for the History of Games International Conference series, a member of the board of reviewers for the Game Studies journal, and a Management Committee member and workgroup co-lead representing Ireland on the COST action Grassroots of Digital Europe: from Historic to Contemporary Cultures of Creative Computing (GRADE).
+I’m Co-President for the History of Games International Conference series, a member of the board of reviewers for the Game Studies journal, and a grant co-author, management committee member and workgroup co-lead representing Ireland on the COST action Grassroots of Digital Europe: from Historic to Contemporary Cultures of Creative Computing (GRADE).

-My work has been recognised nationally and internationally by organisations including the Institute of Designers in Ireland (Experience Design Award, 2020), IMIRT: The Irish Game Makers Association (Technical Achievement Award, 2019), The Japan Media Arts Festival (Jury Selection, 2020), and Leonardo: The International Society for the Arts, Sciences and Technology (Top-Ranked Labs Abstracts, 2020).
+My work has been recognised nationally and internationally by organisations including the Institute of Designers in Ireland (Experience Design Award), IMIRT: The Irish Game Makers Association (Technical Achievement Award), A MAZE Berlin (Finalist), The Japan Media Arts Festival (Jury Selection), and Leonardo: The International Society for the Arts, Sciences and Technology (Top-Ranked Labs Abstracts).

 Honours and Awards (Selected)